 Take the Whistler Skywalk

-As you pass the magnificent cedars, firs and hemlocks your professional guide will illustrate the difference between the ancient old-growth and second growth forests present in the region.
+As you pass the magnificent cedars, firs and hemlocks, your professional guide will illustrate the difference between the region’s ancient old-growth and second-growth forests.

-It’s a perfect option for those wishing to hike Whistler Mountain, but lacking in experience.
-But above all you’ll have an abundance of fun on this family friendly eco-adventure.
+It’s a perfect option for those wishing to hike Whistler Mountain but lacking in experience.
+But above all, you’ll have an abundance of fun on this family-friendly eco-adventure.
 Trust me; this is a Whistler sightseeing opportunity that is not to be missed.

 Achieve Holiday Harmony by Doing Yoga